 Reflections

-Dad expressed the hope that no one on the ground was killed as a result of his plane’s bombing runs, knowing, that in all likelihood, that was not the case.
+Dad expressed the hope that no one on the ground was killed as a result of his plane’s bombing runs, knowing that in all likelihood, that was not the case.

 I never heard him say anything negative about the German people who treated him while he was a POW.

-Dad also never said anything--one way or the other--about the 303rd’s air base at Molesworth.
+Dad also never said anything—one way or the other—about the 303rd’s air base at Molesworth.

-He did say however the air crews enjoyed singing and listening to the German song, Lilli Marlaine, which could have been performed in either English and German.
+He did say, however, the air crews enjoyed singing and listening to the German song, Lilli Marlaine, which could have been performed in either English and German.

-When asking him who was the commanding officer of the group, my brother read down a list, when he came across the name of “Lt.
+When asking Dad who the commanding officer of the group was, my brother read down a list and came across the name of “Lt.
 Col. William S. Raper.”

-“That’s the guy,” dad said dryly.
+“That’s the guy,” Dad said dryly.

-Once dad was stateside, he underwent extensive physical therapy.
+Once Dad was stateside, he underwent extensive physical therapy.
+He didn’t provide much in the way of details regarding his recuperation.

 He attributed his ability to walk, without the aid of crutches, as a result of this lifesaving therapy.